All Library Users

 All ILL transactions for books and copies of articles are absolutely free to any Erwin Library user who holds a current Erwin library card, with some restrictions, such as in-house use only of ILL materials for community patrons, for all patrons borrowing standard test manuals, or for WCC students should the item cost $100 or more.

 It will usually take about two weeks for a book to be mailed to the Erwin Library for you to pick up and use.
-Copies of articles are often faxed or emailed, which may take a much shorter time.
+Copies of articles in pdf, or temporarily accessible links to them in a database, are usually emailed, which may take a much shorter time, often no more than a business day.
 You will be called or emailed by the ILL staff member at the Erwin Library when the book or article is ready for you.

 You must present your Erwin Library card when picking up an ILL loan, though you may give your library card to a third person to pick up the item.
 The requestor is always responsible for the return of the materials in good condition.